-Dr. Chang has been engaged with BlueWater Chamber Orchestra, OperaHub, the Pro Arte Chamber Orchestra of Boston, ALEA III, Xanthos Ensemble, Brookline Symphony Orchestra, Parkway Concert Orchestra, Boston Youth Symphony Orchestra, Greater Boston Asian American Youth Symphony Orchestra, Dana Hall School of Music Summer Symphony, Oberlin Conservatory, and Boston University.
+Chang has been engaged with BlueWater Chamber Orchestra, OperaHub, the Pro Arte Chamber Orchestra of Boston, ALEA III, Xanthos Ensemble, Brookline Symphony Orchestra, Parkway Concert Orchestra, Boston Youth Symphony Orchestra, Greater Boston Asian American Youth Symphony Orchestra, Dana Hall School of Music Summer Symphony, Oberlin Conservatory, and Boston University.
 At Boston University, she served as Assistant Conductor for the Tanglewood Institute's Young Artists Orchestra, Opera Institute, and the All-Campus Orchestra.
 While at Oberlin, she was the Music Director of the Oberlin College Symphony and Assistant Conductor for the Northern Ohio Youth Orchestras.
-She has been frequently engaged as a clinician and guest conductor for school-aged ensembles.
+Chang is frequently engaged as a clinician and guest conductor for music festivals both nationally and internationally.

 Chang studied orchestral conducting with David Hoose, Bridget-Michaele Reischl, and Amy Chang; her other notable mentors include Gustav Meier, JoAnn Falletta, Ann Howard Jones, Robert Spano, Gunther Schuller, Kirk Trevor, Larry Rachleff, Donald Schleicher, John Page, William Lumpkin, and Gábor Hollerung.
 Workshop participations include the 2011 Conductor's Guild Workshop, 2010 International Conducting Festival and Workshop, the 2010 NYC International Conducting Workshop, and the 2008 Taipei International Choral Festival.